 RNAi has the potential to generate a new class of safer therapeutics, which are more specific and effective.
-These therapeutics would take advantage of the body’s own natural processes to silence genes, or more precisely, eliminate specific gene-products or proteins in the cell.
-Today, there are a number of RNAi product candidates advancing in clinical development – including those from our Pipeline Products and our Partner Products.
+These therapeutics take advantage of the body’s own natural processes to silence genes, or more precisely, eliminate specific gene-products or proteins in the cell.
+The development of RNAi drugs allows for a completely novel approach to treating disease, which is why RNAi is considered one of the most promising and rapidly advancing frontiers in drug discovery.
+Today, there are a number of RNAi product candidates advancing in clinical development – including those from our Oncology, Anti-viral and Metabolic Programs and our Partnered Programs.

-One method to target disease-causing proteins involves developing and using small interfering RNA (siRNA). siRNA are synthetic RNA molecules developed to suppress the production of proteins through the RNAi mechanism.
-Sequencing of the human genome has provided the information needed to design siRNA therapeutics to target a wide range of disease-causing proteins.
-Based on the mRNA sequence for the target protein, a siRNA therapeutic can be created relatively quickly compared to the time needed to synthesize and screen conventional small molecule drugs.
+One method to target disease-causing proteins involves using synthetic RNAi trigger molecules.
+These molecules are developed as drugs that specifically suppress the production of disease-associated proteins through the RNAi mechanism.
+RNAi trigger molecules are designed using the gene sequence coding for the target protein.
+RNAi drugs offer the potential for safer and more effective treatments because of their specificity.
+Additionally, based on the mRNA sequence for the target protein, RNAi trigger molecules can be created relatively quickly compared to the time needed to synthesize and screen conventional small molecule drugs.

 This animation, produced by Nature video, explains how RNAi works.

 Over the last decade, we have led the field in RNAi delivery, demonstrating continued innovation of our LNP Delivery Platform to enable the advancement of RNAi therapeutics.
-In addition to being a leader in RNAi delivery technology, we have a diverse pipeline of products in development to treat serious human diseases, such as cancer, viral infections like Hepatitis B and Ebola, among other therapeutic areas.
+Tekmira’s expertise in this area has resulted in the development of an exciting pipeline of RNAi therapeutics across a range of indications for serious conditions with limited treatment options.

 Read more about our LNP Delivery Platform here.